 Option Explicit '---------------------------------------------------------------------------- 'This module contains 3 functions for determing the public IP, the local IP 'and the MAC address of the computer that runs those functions. ' 'Written By: Christos Samaras 'Date: 22/11/2014 'E-mail: [email protected] 'Site: http://www.myengineeringworld.net '---------------------------------------------------------------------------- Function GetMyPublicIP() As String Dim HttpRequest As Object On Error Resume Next 'Create the XMLHttpRequest object.
 Set HttpRequest = CreateObject("MSXML2.XMLHTTP") 'Check if the object was created.
 If Err.Number <> 0 Then 'Return error message.
 GetMyPublicIP = "Could not create the XMLHttpRequest object!"
 'Release the object and exit.
 Set HttpRequest = Nothing Exit Function End If On Error GoTo 0 'Create the request - no special parameters required.
 HttpRequest.Open "GET", "http://myip.dnsomatic.com", False 'Send the request to the site.
 HttpRequest.Send 'Return the result of the request (the IP string).
 GetMyPublicIP = HttpRequest.ResponseText End Function Function GetMyLocalIP() As String 'Declaring the necessary variables.
 Dim strComputer As String Dim objWMIService As Object Dim colItems As Object Dim objItem As Object Dim myIPAddress As String 'Set the computer. strComputer = "."
 'The root\cimv2 namespace is used to access the Win32_NetworkAdapterConfiguration class.
 Set objWMIService = GetObject("winmgmts:\\" & strComputer & "\root\cimv2") 'A select query is used to get a collection of IP addresses from the network adapters that have the property IPEnabled equal to true.
 Set colItems = objWMIService.ExecQuery("SELECT IPAddress FROM Win32_NetworkAdapterConfiguration WHERE IPEnabled = True") 'Loop through all the objects of the collection and return the first non-empty IP.
 For Each objItem In colItems If Not IsNull(objItem.IPAddress) Then myIPAddress = Trim(objItem.IPAddress(0)) Exit For Next 'Return the IP string.
 GetMyLocalIP = myIPAddress End Function Function GetMyMACAddress() As String 'Declaring the necessary variables.
 Dim strComputer As String Dim objWMIService As Object Dim colItems As Object Dim objItem As Object Dim myMACAddress As String 'Set the computer. strComputer = "."
 'The root\cimv2 namespace is used to access the Win32_NetworkAdapterConfiguration class.
 Set objWMIService = GetObject("winmgmts:\\" & strComputer & "\root\cimv2") 'A select query is used to get a collection of network adapters that have the property IPEnabled equal to true.
 Set colItems = objWMIService.ExecQuery("SELECT * FROM Win32_NetworkAdapterConfiguration WHERE IPEnabled = True") 'Loop through all the collection of adapters and return the MAC address of the first adapter that has a non-empty IP.
 For Each objItem In colItems If Not IsNull(objItem.IPAddress) Then myMACAddress = objItem.MACAddress Exit For Next 'Return the IP string.
 GetMyMACAddress = myMACAddress End Function

 Note: in the functions, I have not included a lot of lines for error handling since I just wanted to show the way that these tasks can be tackled via VBA.
-If you need to include these functions to a larger application consider adding error handling according to your project needs.
+If you need to include these functions in a larger application consider adding error handling according to your project needs.

 The file can be opened with Excel 2007 or newer.
 Please enable macros before using it.